Identifying bimodality in data using a proximity-based null model with an application to classifying cell cycle phases using oxidative stress: Discussion

 \section{Discussion}

 In this work we've considered the task of identifying subpopulations in data corresponding to multimodality and introduced a new null model for doing so via community detection using modularity maximization.
 This null model is proximity-based, as it assumes connectedness between adjacent data points, but, unlike previous spatially-dependent null models used for community detection, we do not explicitly use distances.
 We tested this new approach on a family of synthetic data benchmarks where the bimodality of a data set can be systematically tuned, finding success as both the separation of two subpopulations, as well as the asymmetry between the two subpopulations, were varied.
-Our motivating application is identifying subpopulations in groups of {\it Dictyostelium discoideum} cells via measurements of oxidative stress, which are likely to correspond to mitotic (high oxidative stress) and interphase (low oxidative stress) states.
-In the data set collected (consisting of $N$ measurements of oxidative stress from different cells) the approach produces compelling results.
+Our motivating application is identifying subpopulations in groups of \emph{Dictyostelium discoideum} cells via measurements of oxidative stress.
+Specifically, we are able to separate groups of cells that plausibly fall into mitosis and interphase states, as well as cells that fall into S and G2 states.
+In the data set collected (consisting of $N$ measurements of oxidative stress from different cells) the approach produces compelling results and a testable biological hypothesis.

 As this work focuses on the simple case of univarate data, a key step for future work will be in extending this null model to multivariate data.
 While the construction of a network from a multivariate data set is not a difficult task, the generalization of the rule used in this paper for defining the null model [i.e., Eq.~(\ref{eq:02})] is not trivial.
 One possible choice would be to use an adaptive $k$-nearest neighbors rule for the null model, where the expected link between two nodes depends on the overlap between each node's $k_i$ nearest neighbors.
 Moreover, the task of parameterizing different network partitions in multiple dimensions will be more complicated and thus will necessarily draw on other community detection approaches for spatial networks.
 The extension of identifying subpopulations from one-dimensional data to multi-dimensional data could reveal important new approaches for identifying different phenotypical states that are difficult to observe using a single variable.